Deebot vs Roomba Face to Face comparison

 These two robot vacuum brands share several standard features, but then there are several differences as listed below.

+Moreover, it’s worth mentioning that Deebot significantly updates with the latest technologies like self-emptying, VSLAM navigation, or artificial intelligence in their robot cleaners, and the latest models cost about $1,000.
 On the other hand, Roomba remains a trusted brand when it comes to reliability.
 Right now, iRobot is the leader when it comes to innovation.
 Some of their industry-leading technologies have helped build an intelligent and reliable home helper.

 Why Roomba?